 He's specifically named in a lawsuit brought by two whistleblowers who claim they were fired after they raised the alarm that someone in the company was, quote, falsifying dozens of marksmanship tests for security contractors.

-According to a Wired story on this, the allegation was that this guy, quote, informed the State Department inaccurately that Academy's guards were proficient with shotguns and machine guns and, quote, failed to bring an M249 belt-fed machine gun to the test range near Kabul but reported a successful test anyway.
+According to a wired story on this, the allegation was that this guy, quote, informed the State Department inaccurately that Academy's guards were proficient with shotguns and machine guns and, quote, failed to bring an M249 belt-fed machine gun to the test range near Kabul, but reported a successful test anyway.

 Now, Tim runs some gun training outfit in Texas, and if you consult his bio on their website, you'll find that he was a Blackwater contractor in Iraq and Afghanistan between 2004 and 2012.

-Hard not to consider that the Nasur Square Massacre happened in 2007.
+Hard not to consider that the Nasur Square massacre happened in 2007.

-The truth is everybody wants to get into white countries because white countries went through a renaissance and became Christian and said we want to treat people good.
+Truth is, everybody wants to get into white countries because white countries went through a renaissance and became Christian and said we want to treat people good.

 And so compared to other places, we've been really good.

-And that's why the Globals want to overthrow the European ethos of Christianity, because if you can get rid of that, people won't stand up for each other, and it's the law of the jungle.
+Because if you can get rid of that, people won't stand up for each other.

-You can see just from that clip how much of a piece of shit double-talking asshole Alex is.
+You can see just from that clip how much of a piece of shit, double-talking asshole Alex is.

 In that one clip, he says that certain countries are, quote, white countries, and they're better because they have Christianity.